Contact: UCC Disaster Ministries

 - funded a construction manager and Hurricane Harvey Recovery Co-Coordinators Joshua Lawrence and Amariee Collins.

 2018 funding: $367,788

 UCC Disaster Ministries will continue to provide additional support as resources are available.
 May 28, 2019, UCC Disaster Ministries approved an additional $50,000 for construction materials for Port Arthur, where, as of June 2019, “We are nearing the end of the 17 units--basically one more major rehab to do and then it's on to Beaumont,” Lawrence said.

-Volunteers are helping to repair homes in Port Arthur and Beaumont for low income renters who were displaced by the floods.
+Volunteers are helping to repair homes in Port Arthur and Beaumont for low income renters who were displaced by Hurricane Harvey.
 Work may include but will not be limited to light carpentry, drywall, insulation, flooring, trim and painting.

 • Preparation for the trip: "Mission Trips That Matter" by Don C. Richter, Upper Room Books